 Viewer Route

-RTE Player on the public side plus the final Irish commercial route once publicly named
+RTÉ television and RTÉ Player on the public side, plus the Irish commercial route once the downstream outlet is named

 Markets